 Data Management System for Newsrooms

 Project: Data Management System for Newsrooms creates a system that, as with the photographic archive or the publication of content, allows all journalists in the newsroom to perform all their data management without consulting with the unit or specialized journalists.
 In this way, these data journalists can generate high-quality products.
-The market and can potentially optimize the processes of small and medium-sized media outlets.
+This Data Management System for Newsrooms is a product that does not exist on the market and can potentially optimize the processes of small and medium-sized media outlets.

 Project: RePod is a project that aims at developing the podcast market at the European level and overcoming the language barriers that hinder its development through a collaboration between- and the further development of the business models of- Bulle Media, a European podcast production agency based in Brussels (lead applicant) and Acast, an international leader in the business of podcast hosting and monetisation, based in Sweden.